tanc7/Facerider/README.md

 Running the --filepwn and --browsersniper options throws an error from the mitmf app.
 It is unable to connect to the msfrpcd service no matter how hard I try.
 This partly has to do with the changes that Rapid7 added to their msfrpc daemon and the fact that **mitmf has been a abandoned project since 2015.
 I am still WORKING on resolving this.**

 # Don't forget to update your sources.list!
+Update: Added a script that will fix your Nethunter installation

 If you just installed Nethunter, you may have realized it is using the nonexistent Sana repositories, predating Kali linux rolling.
 Because of that, you are unable to apt-get update.